 Air travel restrictions and marijuana

-A number of US states allow any adult aged 21 or over to purchase small amounts of marijuana (cannabis), without any prescription, license, or other special permission.
+In a number of US states and the entire nation of Canada any adult is able ot purchase small amounts of marijuana (cannabis), without any prescription, license, or other special permission.

-- Secure areas of the airport (the area beyond the TSA screeners) are under federal control.
+- Secure areas of the airport (the area beyond the TSA screeners) are under federal control, and marijuana is not allowed in those areas.

 - The US federal government does not allow marijuana on airliners, either in carry-on bags, checked luggage, or cargo.